ashtonw7/writing-with-no-purpose/posts/clockmaker.md

 — I see.

-— It doesn’t have to be just grandfather clocks.
+— And it doesn’t have to just be grandfather clocks.
 We could make a grandmother clock, an uncle clock, a distant cousin clock.

 — I’m not so sure.